samsungsamiio/samsungsami.io/source/sami/blogs/connect-device-see-data.md

 - Click play button in SAMI.Data Visualization tool.
 Now the chart shows data within 30s window and refreshs to show new data.
 - Make sure the scale connects to the Internet.
 Step on the scale and a new measurement will be sent to Withings cloud.
 - Shortly I see the new weight data appears in the chart of SAMI.Data Visualization tool.

+## What is the next?

+In the future exploration, I will develop an app to understand how to:

+- get user's data from different sources
+- connect a user's devices to SAMI within the app without requiring user to do that in User Portal